grahamking/netshare/README.md

 Linux only, recent kernel's (2.6.17+).

 Performance: Well that's difficult to judge.
-With an 8k jpeg, on loopback, I can get 11k requests a second on a low-spec laptop.
+With an 8k jpeg, on loopback, I can get 26k requests a second on my laptop.
 The limiting factor in a performance test is nearly always going to be the bandwidth of your test clients.
+In my test the limiting factor is `ab`, which is maxing out a CPU.

 BUGS: /tmp/netshare_XXXXXX files are not cleaned up.